The Boxtrolls: Plot

-In the summer of 1896, in the hill-top Victorian era town of Cheesebridge, Norvenia, rumors abound that subterranean trolls (known as Boxtrolls for the cardboard boxes they wear) have kidnapped a baby.
+In the summer of 1897, in the hilltop town of Cheesebridge in the European country of Norvenia, rumors abound that Boxtrolls, subterranean trolls who wear cardboard boxes, have kidnapped and killed a baby.
 Pest exterminator Archibald Snatcher strikes a deal with the city's leader Lord Portley-Rind to exterminate every Boxtroll in exchange for membership in the city's cheese-loving council called the White Hats, despite the fact that he himself is severely allergic to cheese.

 In actuality, the Boxtrolls are peaceful and emerge from underground at night to scavenge for discarded items with which to make useful inventions.
-A human boy named Eggs lives among them, cared for by a Boxtroll named Fish.
-As Eggs grows up, he becomes dismayed by the disappearing Boxtrolls, such as Wheels and Oil Can, seized by Snatcher.
-After Lord Portley-Rind's daughter Winnie sees Eggs with two Boxtrolls, Snatcher captures Fish.
-Eggs sneaks to the surface to find Fish and emerges in an annual fair to commemorate the disappearance of the "Trubshaw Baby" who was allegedly killed by Boxtrolls.
+A 10-year-old human boy named Eggs lives among them, cared for by a skittish Boxtroll named Fish.
+Eggs becomes worried about the disappearing Boxtrolls seized by Snatcher.
+One night after Lord Portley-Rind's daughter Winnie sees Eggs with Fish and another Boxtroll named Shoe, Snatcher captures Fish.
+Eggs sneaks to the surface to find Fish and emerges in an annual fair to commemorate the disappearance of the "Trubshaw Baby", the infant allegedly killed by Boxtrolls.

 Disgusted by the town's inaccurate portrayal of the creatures, Eggs follows Winnie.
 After a brief exchange, he asks her for directions to Snatcher's headquarters, located at an abandoned factory, where Eggs rescues Fish.
 They are caught in the escape.
 Snatcher recognizes Eggs as the Trubshaw Baby and reveals that all the captured Boxtrolls are building him a machine.
 Winnie, who covertly followed Eggs, overhears this exchange.
-She then helps Fish and Eggs escape from Snatcher and they take shelter in the Boxtrolls' caves, where Fish explains that Eggs' father had given him to them to protect him from Snatcher.
+She then helps Fish and Eggs escape from Snatcher and they take shelter in the Boxtrolls' caves.
+Fish explains that Eggs' father was Herbert Trubshaw, a great inventor that never saw the boxtrolls as monsters but as fellow inventors.
+One night Snatcher tried to force him to build an exterminating machine but he refused.
+Snatcher tried to take Eggs from him, so Herbert gave him to the Boxtrolls to protect him.
+As the Boxtrolls escaped with Eggs, Snatcher allegedly murdered Herbert.
 Winnie agrees to help Eggs tell Portley-Rind the truth.